Why is it important to balance all elements of an engine?

-In a three-phase supply which is caused by unbalance in the plant’s equipment, an excessive rise in the vehicle’s temperature is caused and eventually leads to motor failure.
-If your voltage is unbalanced up to 3.5%, it can approximately lead to a rise of 25% in the vehicle’s temperature.
-Voltage should be checked on a frequent basis to avoid unbalance.
-If the cause of this unbalance is not found, the size of the motor should either be reduced or over sized.
+Unbalanced three-phase supply in plant equipment can cause an excessive rise in the vehicle’s temperature.
+Therefore, the excessive heat can eventually lead to motor failure.
+If there is an unbalance in your voltage up to 3.5%, it can lead to an approximate rise of 25% in the vehicle’s temperature.
+Therefore, you should check the voltage on a frequent basis, in order to avoid unbalance.
+If you cannot find the cause of this unbalance, you should either reduce or over-size the size of the motor.

 2. Increased vibration

-Unbalance in elements of the engine can also lead to severe vibration, and tension in the belt and increased vibration are one of the main causes of motor failure.
-The elements and mechanics of the engine should be checked from time to time in order to avoid this issue.
-One should also be well trained according to the latest and best procedures for apt maintenance of the vehicle – this in turn will reduce the scopes of vibrations in all the operating systems.
+Unbalance in elements of the engine can also lead to severe vibration.
+Tension in the belt as well as an increase in vibration are one of the main causes of motor failure.
+You should check the elements and mechanics of the engine from time to time in order to avoid this issue.
+One should also ensure they undergo the necessary training, in accordance with the latest and best procedures for apt maintenance of the vehicle.
+This in turn will reduce the scope of vibrations in all the operating systems.

 3. Overloading of the motor

-When the load of a motor is unbalanced, it leads to motor overloading.
-The broken gears, or the completely frozen bearings are also equal culprits of this overload.
-If your running vehicles trip on a regular basis, it is essential for you to chronically disconnect the engine’s motor from its operating line.
+When a load of a motor is unbalanced, it leads to motor overloading.
+The broken gears or the completely frozen bearings are also equal culprits of this overload.
+If your running vehicle trip on a regular basis, it is essential for you to chronically disconnect the engine’s motor from its operating line.
 Right after that, you can rotate and address the problem accordingly.
 If your motor has a service factor of 1.15, do not run it at its cushion factor, i.e 15% on a regular basis.
 This cushion is only present for temporary levels of overload.

 Ensure your motors are effectively balanced to avoid unnecessary damage.
 Get in touch to find out how we can help with your engine balance needs.

 Alternatively, for more updates from WDB Group, visit our News page.